replicatedhq/kots.io/content/kots-cli/upload.md

 weight: 90140
 ---

-Upload Kubernetes manifests from the local filesystem to a cluster, creating a new version of the application that can be deployed.
+Upload Kubernetes manifests from the local filesystem, creating a new version of the application that can be deployed.
 When you have a copy of an application that was created with `kots pull` or `kots download`, you can upload it back to the Admin Console using the `kots upload` command.

 ### Usage
 ```bash